Banda Singh Bahadur: Battle

 Both sides faced off in Chappar Chiri on 12 May 1710.
 Upon the firing of artillery by the Mughal Army, the third class of Banda's army, consisting of bandits and irregulars fled, and soon after Sucha Nand's nephew along with his 1,000 men took to flight as well.
 Baj Singh informed Banda Singh of this.
-Banda Singh decoded to personally entre the frontlines of the battle leading the charge against the Mughals.
+Banda Singh decided to personally entre the frontlines of the battle leading the charge against the Mughals.
 This motivated the Sikh force who shouted, "Waheguru ji ki Fateh" (Victory belongs to the Wondrous Enlightener) as they charged against the Mughals and their elephants.
 With only swords two elephants were killed by the Sikhs.
 The Mughals suffered heavy casualties with the Nawab of Malerkotla, Sher Mohammad Khan, being killed.
 He was followed by Mughal general Khawaja Ali.
 Wazir Khan attempted to rally his men as he fired arrows, but was confronted by Baj Singh.
 Wazir Khan threw a spear at Baj Singh.
 Both men dueled with Baj Singh injuring Wazir Khan's horse.
 Wazir Khan shot Baj Singh in the arm with an arrow and reached for his sword to kill him.
 Fateh Singh charged at Wazir Khan and decapitated Wazir Khan before he could kill Baj Singh.
 According to Suraj Granth and Maculiffe Wazir Khan was instead killed by Banda Singh who shot him with an arrow from the Guru.
 As soon as Wazir Khan died the Mughal force fled.
 Wazir Khan's body would later be tied to an animal and dragged around before being hung onto a tree.

 The retreating Mughal force left behind all of their horses, cannons, tents, and ammunition which was all captured by the Sikhs.
 Sikhs yelled out war cries of "Sat Sri Akaal" (True is the Timeless Lord) as they fell upon Sirhind.
 Sikhs reached Sirhind by nightfall.
 The gates had been closed and cannons had been placed to stop the Sikhs.
 The Sikhs rested for the night.
 Wazir Khan's family with other Mughal officials had fled to Delhi.
 On the 13th 500 Sikhs were killed attempting to take Sirhind.
 By the 14th Sikhs entered Sirhind.